McCoyGroup/Psience/docs/Psience/BasisReps/StateSpaces/SelectionRuleStateSpace.md

 </div>

-Pulls the full set indices out of all of the
-        held spaces and returns them as a flat vector
+Pulls the full set indices out of all of the held spaces and returns them as a flat vector
 - `:returns`: `_`
-    >No description...
+    >

 <a id="Psience.BasisReps.StateSpaces.SelectionRuleStateSpace.as_excitations" class="docs-object-method">&nbsp;</a>
 ```python